 Prior to the Separation on April 1, 2022, Embecta participated in BD's non-United States plans.
 BD has defined benefit pension plans covering eligible employees in certain of its international subsidiaries.
 The Company participated in BD's benefit plans as though it was a participant in a multi-employer plan with the other businesses of BD.
 The retirement benefits accounting guidance provides that liabilities beyond any contributions currently due and unpaid are not required to be reported.
 Accordingly, no assets or liabilities associated with plans where the Company was a participant in a multi-employer plan with the other businesses of BD have been reflected in the Company's Consolidated Balance Sheets.
 The Consolidated Statements of Income include expense allocations for these benefits, which were determined using a proportional allocation method.
-Total benefit plan expense allocated to the Company for the years ended September 30, 2022, 2021 and 2020 was \$3.6 million, \$9.0 million and \$9.0 million, respectively.
-The Company's participation in the defined pension and postretirement benefit plans sponsored by BD concluded upon the completion of the Separation on April 1, 2022.
+Total benefit plan expense allocated to the Company for the years ended September 30, 2022 and 2021 was \$3.6 million and \$9.0 million, respectively.
+Except for deferred closing countries, the Company's participation in the defined pension and postretirement benefit plans sponsored by BD concluded upon the completion of the Separation on April 1, 2022.

 As of April 1, 2022, Embecta became the plan sponsor for certain global defined benefit pension plans.
 These Consolidated Financial Statements reflect the periodic benefit costs and funded status of such plans.
 The Company uses September 30 as the year-end measurement date for these plans.
-Net periodic benefit cost for the Company's global defined benefit pension plans for the year ended September 30, 2022 was \$ 0.7 million.
+Net periodic benefit cost for the Company's global defined benefit pension plans for the years ended September 30, 2023 and 2022 was \$1.0 million and \$0.7 million, respectively.
 Of the plans, the defined benefit pension plan covering employees in Switzerland (the "Swiss Plan") is the only defined benefit pension plan material to the Company's Consolidated Financial Statements.

-Our Swiss Plan is a government-mandated retirement cash balance plan.
-The plan requires a minimum investment determined annually by the Swiss government and was 1.00% in 2022.
-Under the Swiss plan, the Company and certain employees with annual earnings in excess of government determined amounts are required to make contributions to the plan.
+The Company's Swiss Plan is a government-mandated retirement account balance plan.
+Companies within the Swiss regulatory environment have substantial freedom in setting their pension plan design (e.g. with regards to the salary covered, level of retirement benefits, or overall benefit design) provided the benefits are always at least equal to the minimum requirements as defined by law.
+Most employers provide higher benefits than those required by law, which is the case for Embecta.
+The minimum level of retirement benefit is expressed by a cash balance formula with age-related contribution rates (or "retirement credits") based on an insured salary defined by law, and a minimum required interest crediting rate which is set by the government (1.00% in 2023 and 2022).
 The sum of the Company's contributions should be at least equal to the sum of employee contributions.
-Required minimum employee contributions are based on the respective employee's age, salary and gender.
 Contributions to the Swiss Plan are invested into a diversified fund managed by an investment fiduciary.
-As of September 30, 2022, the Swiss plan had an unfunded net pension obligation of \$0.6 million, and plan assets that totaled \$8.0 million.
-Since Separation, we recognized net periodic benefit cost totaling \$0.2 million, related to our Swiss plan, of which \$0.1 million was included in Other income (expense), net.
+As of September 30, 2023 and 2022, the Swiss plan had an unfunded net pension obligation of \$1.9 million and \$0.6 million, respectively, and plan assets that totaled \$14.1 million and \$8.0 million, respectively.
+Since the Separation, the Company recognized net periodic benefit cost totaling \$0.9 million and \$0.2 million during the fiscal years ended September 30, 2023 and 2022, respectively, related to the Company's Swiss plan, of which \$0.3 million and \$0.1 million was included in Other income (expense), net during the fiscal years ended September 30, 2023 and 2022, respectively.